NEW: FAQ Updated with SB 541 changes

 No. This was only a part of the cottage food law from 2011-2013.
 Since 2013, the customer is never required to come to your home.
 If you do not want the customer coming to your home, you can deliver the food or meet the customer at a safe public meeting spot.
 Many police departments offer safe spaces for internet transactions such as craigslist purchases.

-You may sell your food on the internet, in Texas, as long as you personally deliver the food to your customer.
+You may sell your food on the internet, in Texas, as long as you, a household member or an employee personally delivers the food to your customer (delivery can take place on your front porch, you don’t actually have to drive it to them).
 All the information on your labels, except your home address, must be provided to the customer BEFORE the customer pays for the food.
 You can make this information available to the customer by posting it on your web site, or any other method of communication.

 From FARFA: “The statute specifically provides that cottage food operators can deliver to their customers in general.
 Thus, if the transaction is made in person (rather than through the internet or by mail order), it is reasonable to use delivery options such as shipping or hiring a driver.
 But if the transaction is made remotely, the delivery must be in person, as discussed above.”